Typical differentiability within an exceptionally small set: Construction of a Universal Differentiability Set.

-where the sets $R_{n}$ are increasing, finite unions of line segments.
+where the sets $R_{n}$ are increasing, finite unions of line segments and the numbers $w_{n}>0$ are chosen sufficiently small.
 In our modified construction the line segments of $R_{n}$ will always be chosen inside the lines $\widetilde{L_{k}}\subseteq E$.
 The universal differentiability sets produced by \cite{Dore_Maleva2} take the form

 and the construction ensures that each set $T_{\lambda}$ fits inside a $G_{\delta}$ set fixed at the start containing all lines added to the sets $R_{n}$.
 We take $E$ as this $G_{\delta}$ set and so we obtain compact sets $T_{\lambda}\subseteq E$.
 Further note that the sets $(T_{\lambda})_{\lambda\in (0,1]}$ are nested in the sense that $T_{\lambda_{1}}\subseteq T_{\lambda_{2}}$ whenever $\lambda_{1}\leq \lambda_{2}$.